collocations.org

 Collocations for focus - noun

-1. centre of interest/attention
+1. special interest/attention

 I found the focus of the debate too narrow.

-VERB + FOCUS
+VERB + focus

-act as, give sb/sth, provide (sb/sth with), serve as
+act as, become, remain, serve as

 Cities have always acted as the principal focus of political life.